Blackfire Exploration: Controversy

-In February 2013, two former employees of Blackfire, Roblero Ciro Perez and Luis Antonio Flores Villatoro were detained by the State police, interrogated and underwent lie detector testing.
-Both men were cleared of having any involvement in the murder of Mr. Abarca.
-These interrogations cleared the names of the last two gentlemen who were falsely accused of the crime.
-The investigation continues and it remained focused on the former State government officials Nemesio Ponce and the former Governor Juan Sabines Guerrero.
+In February 2013, two former employees of Blackfire, Roblero Ciro Perez and Luis Antonio Flores Villatoro were detained, interrogated and lie detector tested by the State police, in regard to the murder of Mr. Abarca.
+Both men were later deemed cleared.
+The investigation is ongoing and remains focused on the former State government officials Nemesio Ponce and the former Governor Juan Sabines Guerrero.